thatguymath/WhatsDine/README.md

 :us:
 # WhatsDine - Whatsapp Delivery Chatbot
-This project presents a delivery system based on the WhatsApp messaging application, in order ease the sales process between customers and small restaurants.
-Giving WhatsApp's massive popularity and free to use nature, reaching 99% of the Brazilian population with access to smartphones, it's plausible to offer a solution for stakeholders involved in this kind of recurring sales.
+This project introduces a delivery system developed with the messaging application WhatsApp in mind, aiming to manage the sales process between customers and small to medium-sized restaurants.
+Given the widespread popularity and free accessibility of the application, which reaches 99% of the Brazilian population with smartphone access, it is reasonable to offer a solution that effectively utilizes the tool's functionalities in a user-friendly manner for the stakeholders involved in this type of recurring sales.

 Want to know more?
 Check it on https://repositorio.unesp.br/handle/11449/244406